 Jake has worked with a range of clients including teenagers, young adults and people in late adulthood.
 He has helped these clients work through a number of different issues including anxiety, depression, specific phobias, substance abuse, grief and stress and performance issues.

 Jake focuses on making sure the client is heard through active listening and that they are in control of their therapeutic process.
 He understands that therapy can be confronting for some and makes sure that any fears relating to the therapeutic process are addressed.
-To that end, he also ensures the client is well informed of everything that happens within each session.
-He is then able to tailor each session to the client’s needs through his knowledge of a range of therapeutic approaches including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based Interventions (MBI), Motivational Interviewing (MI) and Solution-Focused Brief Therapy (SFBT) and Strength Based Approaches.
+To that end, he also ensures the client is well informed of everything that happens within each session while making sure to bring a sense of humour into each session as well.
+He is then able to tailor each session to the client’s needs through his knowledge of a range of therapeutic approaches including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based Interventions (MBI), Motivational Interviewing (MI) and Solution-Focused Brief Therapy (SFBT) and Strength-Based Approaches.

 Jake is a film and TV buff and spends most of his free time writing and recording music and playing tennis and basketball.